kaderabdul79/employee_management/README.md

-Employee Management Project using Procedural PHP.
+# Employee Management Project using Procedural PHP.
-##this is the self learning Project
+## This is the Self Practing and learning Project